quokka-astro/quokka/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TwoMomentRad's documentation!
+Welcome to Quokka's documentation!
 ========================================

-TwoMomentRad is a high-resolution shock capturing AMR radiation hydrodynamics code using the AMReX library :cite:`AMReX_JOSS` to provide patch-based adaptive mesh functionality.
+Quokka is a high-resolution shock capturing AMR radiation hydrodynamics code using the AMReX library :cite:`AMReX_JOSS` to provide patch-based adaptive mesh functionality.
-We take advantage of the C++ loop abstractions in AMReX in order to run with high performance on either CPUs, NVIDIA GPUs, or AMD GPUs.
+We take advantage of the C++ loop abstractions in AMReX in order to run with high performance on either CPUs or NVIDIA GPUs.

 .. toctree::
    :maxdepth: 2